princeton-nlp/DensePhrases/README.md

 * \[**June 14, 2021**\] Major code updates

 ## Getting Started
 After [installing DensePhrases](#installation) and [dowloading a phrase index](#3-phrase-index) you can easily retrieve phrases, sentences, paragraphs, or documents for your query.
+See [here](https://github.com/princeton-nlp/DensePhrases/tree/main/examples) for more examples such as using CPU-only mode, creating a custom index, and more.
 ```python
 from densephrases import DensePhrases